reetp/smeserver-letsencrypt/README.md

 and

-mv /etc/letsencrypt.sh/private_key.pem /etc/letsencrypt.sh/private_key.test
+mv /etc/dehydrated/private_key.pem /etc/dehydrated/private_key.test

-letsencrypt.sh -c -x
+dehydrated -c -x

 Note thereafter you ONLY need to run

-letsencrypt.sh -c
+dehydrated -c

 If you make any db key changes run console-save to regenerate your config files